Aurora-RGB/Docs/content/devices/logitech.md

 ## Mice

+All mice are supposed to work, these are confirmed mice:
 * G900
 * G502

+## Mousepads

 {{% alert "Most other Logitech LIGHTSYNC devices should work fine, even if they don't have a layout available in Aurora.
 Simply choose a keyboard with the same layout!" "info" %}}